-- Go to Settings and click Devices -> Connected devices. - Click Add a device.
+- 1. Go to ⊕ (Settings) and click Devices -> Bluetooth & other devices -> Add Bluetooth & other device. - 2.
+Click Wireless display or dock.
 Your computer starts searching for the wireless display device. - 3.
 After the wireless display device is searched, follow the on-screen instructions to finish connection.